kangkyuchang/kangkyuchang/README.md

 # Status: Access Granted.
 Security Level: 9/10

-I'm a multidisciplinary software developer with experience ranging from computer assembly and hardware troubleshooting to front-end and back-end development, AI modeling, game development, IoT development, cryptography implementation and security.
+I'm a multidisciplinary software developer with experience ranging from computer assembly and hardware troubleshooting to front-end & back-end development, AI modeling, game development, IoT development, cryptography implementation and security.
 I am passionate about leveraging this broad skill set to build innovative and reliable technology solutions, and I thrive in environments that value both depth and versatility.